nhreimer/nxvfxvst/Readme.md

 __TL;DR__:

-Parameters are limited to 128 slots.
-Parameter names in DAW show as "Param_N".
+Parameters are limited to 256 slots.
+Parameter names in DAW show as "Param_N" until a control takes over and renames it.
 Parameters are limited to 0 - 1.

 __DETAILS__: